thesse1/webmethods-api-gateway-staging/README.md

 Finally, the solution also includes an Azure DevOps build pipeline for automatically purging the API Gateway logs stored in the internal Elasticsearch database.
 This pipeline can be configured to run in defined iterations, e.g., once every day.

 The solution supports multiple tenants, i.e., multiple sets of CONFIG, BUILD, DEV, STAGE and PROD environments, each with its own sets of APIs and API Gateway configurations.
-This can be used for independently serving multiple clients, or for operating a set of playground environments for testing the solution itself and a set of real world environments for actually using the solution.
+This can be used for independently serving multiple clients, or for operating a set of playground environments for testing the solution itself and a set of real-world environments for actually using the solution.

 This solution is based on https://github.com/thesse1/webmethods-api-gateway-devops which is by itself a fork of https://github.com/SoftwareAG/webmethods-api-gateway-devops.